WRFan/jailbreak10.3.3/README.md

 Why is it not a problem with totally-not.spyware.lol ?
 Because they don't initiate the jailbreak process automatically on page load, but my script does.

-The same problem occurs, if you jailbreak, close the browser, then later open it.
+The same problem occurs, if you jailbreak, close the browser, then later re-open it.
 Again, weird behaviour by Safari.
-It doesn't open the home page, as other browsers do, instead, it loads the page that was loaded before, that would be the jailbreak, so the jailbreak would be re-initiated.
+It doesn't open the home page, as other browsers do, instead, it loads the page that was loaded before, that would be the jailbreak, so the jailbreak would be rerun.
 Again, my time check code prevents this.

 Also take a look at: